All posts by: Kevin Mendoza

 Let’s face it, no one likes to throw away food but we all do it.
 In fact, Americans waste about 40% of the U.S. food supply which, according to the US Department of Agriculture, amounts to a loss of about $1,500 of uneaten food per year for an average family of four.
 Unfortunately, not all of the food that’s thrown out is bad, and in some cases product labels can give the wrong impression about the safety or quality of a product.
 But aside from the inevitable moldy bread or wilted lettuce, how do you know what to save and what to get rid of?
 Navigating the various dates terminology isn’t always simple.
 In fact, Congress reintroduced a bill called the Food Date Labeling Act of 2023 in May.
 Legislators are seeking a uniform solution to dating products with the hopes to reduce consumer confusion and reduce food waste.
 Until that happens, here is quick guide to help you know what to keep and what to toss:

 Use-By Date: The “use-by” date indicates the last day on which the product is expected to be at its peak quality.
-This is typically used for perishable items like dairy products, meats, and ready-to-eat meals and, depending on the product, there could be safety implications if the food is consumed well past the use-by date.
+This is typically used for perishable items like meats, and ready-to-eat meals and, depending on the product, there could be safety implications if the food is consumed well past the use-by date.
 When it comes to perishable items, precaution should always be taken.
 It is best to do a visual inspection and if there is any doubt throw them out.

 Sell-By Date: Aimed at retailers, this date indicates the date by which the store should sell the product to ensure that the consumer has a reasonable amount of time to use it before its quality begins to decline.
 However, this doesn’t mean a product should not be consumed after its “sell-by” date and it has virtually no impact on the safety of the product.